zylo117/kafka-rpc/README.md

 #### Next Step

-Yes, yes, I will try hard to optimize the QPS, maybe rewrite it in cython?
-Or allow asynchronous calls considering its large throughput advantage?
+- [X] optimize the QPS by allow asynchronous calls considering its large throughput advantage
+- [ ] rewrite it in cython

 ## Usage